andresfeliper3/andresfeliper3/README.md

 ## Hi there 👋

 # Andrés Felipe Rincón
-**Software Engineering Student**
+**Software Engineering**

-I’m a passionate Software Engineer focused on solving challenges through programming and web development.
-Enthusiastic about learning new technologies and continuously improving, my goal is to become a full-stack developer, proficient in both frontend and backend development.
-I thrive in collaborative environments and love tackling new challenges. 🌱
+I’m a passionate Software Engineer who loves solving challenges through programming and web development.
+I’ve been well-trained as a full-stack developer, working with both frontend and backend, but what truly excites me is diving into the world of data engineering, data science, Gen AI, and machine learning.
+I’m always curious, eager to learn new technologies, and driven by the idea of building solutions that make an impact.
+I enjoy working with others and taking on new challenges that push me to grow 🌱

 ---